AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/starter-admin-access.md

 ---
-title: Configure administrator access for Collaboration Starter onboarding
+title: Configure administrator access for Collaboration [!DNL Starter] onboarding
-description: Learn how to configure administrator access for Adobe Real-Time CDP Collaboration Starter using the Admin Console in Adobe Experience Cloud.
+description: Learn how to configure administrator access for Adobe Real-Time CDP Collaboration [!DNL Starter] using the Admin Console in Adobe Experience Cloud.
-audience: users invited to Real-Time CDP Collaboration Starter
+audience: users invited to Real-Time CDP Collaboration [!DNL Starter]
 badgelimitedavailability: label="Limited Availability" type="Informative" url="https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform-collaboration.html newtab=true"
 exl-id: 7b5aa5e2-1238-4a0b-be20-becfe6c9e0b7
 ---
-# Configure administrator access for Collaboration Starter onboarding
+# Configure administrator access for Collaboration [!DNL Starter] onboarding

-As the first user from your organization to access Adobe Experience Platform through Collaboration Starter, you are responsible for setting up and managing access for your team.
+As the first user from your organization to access Adobe Experience Platform through Collaboration [!DNL Starter], you are responsible for setting up and managing access for your team.
 You must grant yourself the necessary administrator and user permissions to begin working in Real-Time CDP Collaboration.
-This guide explains how to configure the required access in the Admin Console before you can manage permissions for Collaboration in the **[!UICONTROL Permissions]** interface.
+Read this guide to learn how to configure the required access in the Admin Console so you can manage permissions for Collaborations in the Permissions interface.

 ## Prerequistes {#prerequisites}

 Before continuing, ensure that you have:

 * Accepted the invitation from your licensed Collaboration partner.
-For more information about the invitation requirements, see the [Collaboration Starter overview](../overview/starter-overview.md#prerequisites).
+For more information about the invitation requirements, see the [Collaboration [!DNL Starter] overview](../overview/starter-overview.md#prerequisites).
 * Reviewed and signed the Collaboration terms and conditions.
 * Received your Adobe welcome email and completed your first-time account creation.

 ## Set up access {#setup-access}

-When your Adobe account is created through the Starter workflow, you are automatically assigned the system administrator role.
+When your Adobe account is created through the [!DNL Starter] workflow, you are automatically assigned the system administrator role.
 This allows you to manage users and product access in the Admin Console.
 However, you do not yet have access to **[!UICONTROL Permissions]**, which is required to manage access for Collaboration.

 Use the Admin Console to grant yourself both **product administrator access** to Experience Platform and **user access** to Experience Platform products to get into **[!UICONTROL Permissions]**.